EffectOrientedProgramming/book/Chapters/04_Initialization.md

 ```

 This imports most of the core "Config" datatypes and functions we need.
-We make a case class to hold our configuration information:
+A case class holds our configuration information:

 ```scala 3 mdoc:silent
 import zio.*